 - The Yes, Virginia, there is a Santa Claus letter was published in the New York Sun answering the question from 8-year-old Virginia O’Hanlon (1897)

-- 67 years ago today, the actor and comedian Bill Murray– the most recent recipient of the Twain Prize for American Humor at the Kennedy Center (1950)
+- 68 years ago today, the actor and comedian Bill Murray–a recipient of the Twain Prize for American Humor–was born (1950)

 - Independence Day in Malta, from Britain (1964); Belize, from Britain (1981); and Armenia, from the Soviet Union (1991)